diclophis/squirrel/README.md

-# Squirel #
+# Squirrel #

-This is a collection of code that basically configures rack apps for various projects
+This is a collection of code that basically configures Rack apps for various projects... it could maybe also serve as an example of how not to use Rack?